September 21, 2022

 Views of the bell towers from the front

-I really had to search for the yellow arrow and scallop shells.
-Sometimes they were up high on buildings, while other times they’d be down on the ground where tourists were often standing on them or otherwise blocking them from view.
-Luckily though, I had two extra set of eyes with Charles and Renato weaving their way through the cramped streets beside me.
+I really had to search for the yellow arrows and scallop shells.
+Sometimes they were high up on buildings, while at other times they’d be down on the ground, where tourists were often standing on them or otherwise blocking their view.
+Luckily, I had two extra sets of eyes with Charles and Renato weaving their way through the cramped streets beside me.

 As we finally crossed over the river out of the Casco Viejo and into Bilbao proper, it was time for us to part ways.
-Charles want to follow the main Camino route through Bilbao and stop at an albergue in town.
-Meanwhile, I wanted to follow the river for another 20 kilometers today – up to the Guggenheim Museum and then continuing along the water all the way to Portugalete where I would ride the transporter at Vizcaya Bridge.
+Charles wanted to follow the main Camino route through Bilbao and stop at an albergue in town.
+Meanwhile, I hoped to follow the river for another 20 kilometers today up to the Guggenheim Museum.
+From there, I planned to continue walking along the water all the way to Portugalete, where I would ride the transporter at the Vizcaya Bridge.

 A 40-kilometer day was not in the cards for them.
-They were going to sightsee in central Bilbao instead.
+Charles and Renato were going to sightsee in central Bilbao instead.
 And so, we bid each other, “Buen Camino.”
 Hopefully, I will see them again up the coast, but for now, we each needed to take our own journeys.

 Saying goodbye at the river